 - Poor seed germination – overwatering before seedlings emerge will result in the seed rotting.
 Soil needs to be kept just moist but not wet.

-- Sap sucking pests eg thrips and aphids – spray regularly with a mix of eco-seaweed and eco-aminogro to produce strong, healthy growth and build up resistance to pests.
-Keep weeds under control as these can be breeding grounds for pests.
+- Sap sucking pests eg thrips and aphids – spray with an organic insecticide and use OCP Slasher to keep weeds under control as these can be breeding grounds for pests.
+Regular applications of OCP eco-seaweed and OCP eco-aminogro will help produce strong, healthy growth that is less vulnerable to pests.